lgalonso/cli-farious/README.md

 CLI-farious is a clever wordplay that combines "CLI" (command-line interface) and "various" to suggest a versatile and comprehensive log analysis tool.

 ## Limitations
 Currently only available as a clonable repository, for Linux-Ubuntu distributions, Docker container under development.
 Currently only analyzes SQUID Proxy logs.
+Input sanitization not implemented due to time limitations.

 ## Installation